michaeltelford/yart/README.md

 end
 ```

-Which generates, minifies and returns the following HTML5 from `YART.parse`:
+Which renders, minifies and returns the following HTML5 from `YART.parse`:

 ```html
 <!DOCTYPE html>